 Clone Image to New Drive or Make Bootable Disk

 Once you have the image, you can do one of two things: either copy the image directly to a new disk or create a bootable disk.
 For direct copying, you need to have a motherboard with multiple SATA ports to connect both drives.
 Note that most PCs bought for home or work use may not have more than a single SATA port for disk management windows 7.
 In such a situation, you cannot do a direct copy; the option is to create a bootable disk of your drive and copy it to your new drive once you have swapped them.
-A third option, of course, is to copy your image to a bootable external hard drive and proceed.
+A third option, of course, is to copy your image to a bootable external and proceed.

 Once completed, you should have your old copy of windows installed onto a new hard disk, complete with all your software packages settings and every other attribute that the OS in your old disk consisted of.
 Disk cloning software packages are available on the internet, and basic versions intended for home use can be downloaded from their websites free of cost.
 For more advanced users, professional versions are also made and sold.